GreenleafLab/Brain_ASD/README.md

 filtered_mutations: ASD case and control mutations bed files overlapped with cluster specific peaksets and overlapped mutations that will be used for further prioritzation .

+ASD snps scoring, enrichment analysis, motif enrichement & vignette generation.ipynb notebook under Code folder contains the script used to score the mutations, generating vignettes and all enrichment analysis including the motif enrichment

 Working to make this public repository more clear and accessible.
 We will continue to make updates, so thank you for your patience.